Skip to Content

 Curiosity

-The wake generated by a boat creates a strong disturbance on the water’s surface that dolphins often feel the need to investigate.
-When they do this, they will leap out of the water, appearing to play in the wake.
+The wake generated by a boat creates a strong disturbance on the water’s surface that dolphins can sense and want to investigate.
+Dolphins will often do this by leaping out of the water, appearing to play in the wake.

-Dolphins are also perceived to have individual interests.
-There are reasons why dolphins might find a ship’s company appealing, depending on the type of vessel, its passengers, and the dolphin’s mood.
+Dolphins also seem to have individual interests.
+While some dolphins would come close to our boat, others wouldn’t.
+There are reasons why dolphins might find a ship’s company appealing or not, depending on the type of vessel, its passengers, and the dolphin’s mood.

 Dolphins are usually found in offshore & deeper waters, where very few boats go.
-They are curious about any newcomers in their habitat.
-Dolphins will swim along with large ships and small alike.
+They are curious about any newcomers in their habitat, so dolphins will swim along with large and small ships.

 Dolphins are intrigued by boats’ noise, motion, and movements and will often follow them for a short while if a ship crosses their pod’s direction.